-Grassy Ridge entrance - The main entrance to Gorges State Park is the Grassy Ridge entrance on Hwy 281 south of Hwy 64 in Sapphire, NC.
-From the intersection of Hwys 64 and 281 South, drive 0.8 miles south on Hwy 281 and turn into the gated entrance.
+Grassy Ridge entrance - The main entrance to Gorges State Park is the Grassy Ridge entrance on NC281 south of US64 in Sapphire, NC.
+From the intersection of 64 and 281 south, drive 0.8 miles south on Hwy 281 and turn left into the gated entrance.
 There's a construction entrance just before the main entrance, so don't turn in there.
-The visitor center, Bearwallow Falls, and Bearwallow Valley trails are accessed from this entrance.
+The visitor center, Rainbow Falls, Bearwallow Falls, and Bearwallow Valley trails are accessed from this entrance.
 To get to the Bearwallow Falls and Valley Overlook trail heads, drive almost a mile into the park from the main entrance and turn left near the visitor's center.
 Drive another mile to the parking lot for both trails.
 The Bearwallow Valley Overlook Trail is a 1 mile round trip rated as moderate.
 Half way is an overlook with a view of the valley, Chestnut Mountain, and Lake Jocassee.
 You can also take a trail from the visitor center to this overlook.
 The Bearwallow Falls Trail is also 1 mile round trip, but is rated as strenuous.
 I haven't done the trail since this entrance was reopened, so I'm not sure if or how the trail was rerouted from the old temporary parking lot.
 I hiked that one a few years back and don't remember it being that difficult at all and would rate it moderate at worst.
 You lose a little over 100' in elevation going down the trail, but the trail is in good shape with benches along the way if you need them.
 Here's a shot from the viewing platform.

 It's an excellent view, but it's only a portion of the series of waterfalls on the upper part of Bearwallow Creek.
 The other waterfalls are not accessible at this time.